Karolinska University Hospital: New Karolinska Solna

 The project, however, was met with controversy, and the process for planning and building the hospital has been heavily criticized for poor construction planning, execution, management and corruption.

-The first departments to move into the new hospital building in 2016 were those associated with the cardiovascular theme and the pediatric unit of the children's and women's health theme.
-All the other departments were expected to move into the new hospital building by the end of 2018.
+The first departments to move into the new hospital building in 2016 were the cardiovascular and pediatric services.
+The relocation of healthcare operations from the old classic brick buildings to the new building was completed in October 2018.

-It is one of the most expensive buildings in the world.
+It is considered one of the most expensive buildings in the world.